open-assist/open_schemas/README.md

 # Open Schemas

-Open Schemas is an open source tool that defines schemas for various LLM (Large Language Model) APIs like OpenAI, Google, etc using schema validation tools like zod, validbot, etc.
+Open Schemas is an open source tool that defines schemas for various LLM (Large Language Model) APIs like OpenAI, Google, etc using schema validation tools like Zod, Valibot, etc.

 ## Motivation